Freight Shipping from Greensboro to Seattle

 How much does it cost to ship freight from Greensboro to Seattle?

-Full truckload (FTL) rates from Greensboro, NC to Seattle, WA currently range from $6,420-$7,913 for a standard dry van load over the 2,986-mile route.
+Full truckload (FTL) rates from Greensboro, NC to Seattle, WA currently range $6,420-$7,913 (roughly $2.18-$2.68 per mile over 2,986 miles).
 LTL shipments typically cost $1,842-$2,938 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Greensboro to Seattle?